-If you’re spending too much money on herbal supplement capsules at the health food store, try making your own!
-With some very simple equipment, powdered herbs and about an hour, you can make a stash of supplement capsules that will help you stay healthy.
+If you’re spending too much money on herbal supplement capsules at the health food store, try some DIY herbal supplements!
+With some very simple equipment, powdered herbs and about an hour, you can make a stash of homemade herbal supplement capsules that will help you stay healthy and save money.

 If you’d like to learn even more DIYs and handy tips, be sure to check out our book, The Do It Yourself Homestead.
 With over 400 pages of homesteading instruction, how-to’s and goals, there’s bound to be something of value here for you.
 If you’d like a FREE sample from the book, just send me an email at Tessa@homesteadlady.com and I’ll get you set up.
 To learn more about the book, click below: